pooyagolchian/pooyagolchian/README.md

 ### Pooya Golchian

-I am a front-end developer.
-I have a master's degree in Software Engineering.
-I worked with lots of startup and enterprise companies.
-I am an attention to detail and pixel-perfect front-end developer.
-I love blogging and contributing to open-source projects.
-I have good experience in front-end architecture projects that work withVue.js and React.js.
-I work as a web developer since 2012.
-I love other stuff in development like DevOps and back-end.
-I chose javascript for my career for both sides of development.
-Currently, I work in Azkivam.com that which works in the lend-tech business.
-I developed our application with Vue.js and Nuxt.js.
+I got my master's and bachelor's degrees in Software Engineering.
+I have +10 years of experience in web development.
+I have acquired a lot of experience in development as a front-end developer.
+Moreover, I have managed a small frontend team and do daily routine tasks like helping other developers and code reviewing.
+My favorite stack in the frontend is React.js and Vue.js.
+I have developed a lot of SSR applications with Next.js and Nux.t.js.
+Problem-solving, communication, and leadership that other skills I have been developing in 5 recent years.
+You can visit more information below.

 My contact information is below.